Italian History VI: Reception

 Heavy Metal Webzine from Italy highlighted how balanced the group is: "alchemy, balance and an almost perfect communion of musical intentions".
 The Italian magazine metallized.it came to the conclusion: „a real guarantee in the industry“.
 Austrian Online magazine Stormbringer.at called the album "a gallant cuvée of power, speed, prog and thrash metal [...]
 Hard as nails the sound, smooth the songwriting.
 There's not much to complain about here."
 The worldwide online magazine Metal Temple came to the conclusion: "Overall, this is a world-class release of awesome songs that is expertly produced.
 Play this at a party, it is a rocking soundtrack to really good time; I highly recommend this album."

-More online reviews were published, amongst other countries, in Germany (Metal 1: "make music at a high level", 7,5/10; Powermetal.de: "a great piece of Heavy Metal, 8,5/10), France (Soil Chronicles: "power metal/speed metal full of energy and technique", 7/10), Greece (Metal Zone: "recommended to those who are nostalgic for power", 75%) and Switzerland (Metal Factory: "Holy cow!", 9,0/10).
+More online reviews were published, among other countries, in Germany (Metal 1: "make music at a high level", 7,5/10; Powermetal.de: "a great piece of Heavy Metal, 8,5/10), France (Soil Chronicles: "power metal/speed metal full of energy and technique", 7/10), Greece (Metal Zone: "recommended to those who are nostalgic for power", 75%) and Switzerland (Metal Factory: "Holy cow!", 9,0/10).